Reduce Spam in your Gmail Inbox with a Language Filter

-If there’s a message in my Gmail Inbox that’s not written in English, chances are high that it is some sort of spam because almost all my contacts use the English language for email communication.
+If there’s an email message in my Gmail Inbox that’s not written in English, chances are high that it is some sort of spam because almost all my contacts use the English language for email communication.

-All foreign language emails get archives in a different folder
+All foreign language emails archived to a different folder

 gmail foreign spam